mikelma/craftium/craftium-docs/docs/environments.md

 ## Speleo 🦇

-In this environment the player spawns in a closed cave, illuminated wit torches all the way down.
+In this environment, the player spawns in a closed cave illuminated with torches.
 The objective is to reach the bottom of the cave as fast as possible.
-For this purpose, the reward at each timestep is the negative Y axis position of the player (reward gets more positive as the player goes deeper into the cave).
+For this purpose, the reward at each timestep is the negative Y-axis position of the player (the reward gets more positive as the player goes deeper into the cave).

 <center>
 <img src="../imgs/env_speleo.gif" width="200" align="center">